westcenterbaptist/sermon-publisher/README.md

 # podbean-client
 The client is built to read from a file located here `~/.config/podbean/config.ini`.
-Likely will update this in the future to allow customization of a config file, but the correct variable needs to be set up to be read from.
+Likely will update this in the future to allow customization of a config file, but the correct variables need to be set up to be read from.

 These include:
 - api_key (from podbean)